Coro365/aggressive_normalization_jp/README.md

-# aggressive_normalization_jp
+# AggressiveNormalizationJp
 Converts uncommon characters to common characters or replaces them with empty characters.
 Assuming Japanese language.
 I made it to study ruby gems.

 ## Installation